irmakoz1/Energy_Consumption_Analysis_RF_HMM/README.md

 - HMM-augmented models help smooth sequence transitions however, does not perform better than baseline models.

-- LSTM performs solidly but constrained by limited training time range

 Long-Term (Up to 2 Months Ahead)